Alabama GED Requirements

 - You should be familiar with math concepts, measurements, equations, and applying math concepts to solve real-life problems.

-- You don’t have to memorize formulas and will be given a formula sheet in the test center as well as on the screen in the test.
+- You don’t have to memorize formulas.
+You will be given a formula sheet in the test center and on the screen during the test.

 - Essential Education offers a free practice test for math that will help you assess your readiness for the test.